Hackermans1/FD-PWA/README.md

-# FD-PWA
+# APP/ Web version
 # Food Delivery App (Trial Version) - README

 ## Introduction
-This document serves as a README file for the trial version of a food delivery app developed by students.
+This document serves as a README file for the trial version of a food delivery app being developed .
 The purpose of this app is to provide users with a convenient and user-friendly platform for ordering food from local restaurants and having it delivered to their doorstep.

 ## Features
 The trial version of the food delivery app includes the following features: